|

 Primary Philosophical Research Interests

 I work primarily on metaphysics and ethics at the intersection of contemporary analytic philosophy and feminism.
-My current work is on the metaphysics of persons (see Relational Persons), autonomy and responsibility.
+My current work is on the metaphysics of persons, autonomy and responsibility, in which my substantive views have also been influenced by the work of American philosophers, Mead, Royce and Buchler.

 I earned the Ph.D. in Philosophy from SUNY at Stony Brook with a dissertation on the ontology of George Santayana.
-I have also written on ordinal metaphysics, Hume, feminism, and ethics (see Publications).
+I have also written articles on ordinal metaphysics, Hume, feminism, and ethics.

 In the area of applied ethics, I am interested in bioethics, environmental ethics and sustainability, and in the ethical implications of technological developments.
-I have written on the implications of digital and information technology with regard to conceptual issues like anonymity (see Publications) and practical issues like digital publishing and the long tail (see Digital Publishing).
+I have written articles on the implications of digital and information technology with regard to conceptual issues like anonymity and practical issues like digital publishing and the long tail.

 Institutional Research Interests

 In addition to my philosophical publications, I am interested in organizational and policy issues of academic institutions.
-For example, I have conducted research on and written about faculty joint appointments and 3-credit course vs. 4-credit course curricula.
-The former type of curriculum is sometimes referred to as 3x5, for five 3-credit courses per term, and the latter as 4x4, for four 4-credit courses per term (see Institutional Research).
+I have conducted research on and written about faculty joint appointments, 3-credit course vs. 4-credit course curricula and the use of data in research on philosophy majors.

 Peer Review for journals: Metaphilosophy, Transactions Charles S. Peirce Society, Hume Studies, Journal of Speculative Philosophy